csgf/jsaga-adaptor-rocci/docs/index.rst

    timeleft  : 11:59:53
    uri       : voms.ct.infn.it:15011

-(iii)   To test the JSAGA adaptor for OCCI-complaint cloud middleware without Ant, try:
+- To test the JSAGA adaptor for OCCI-complaint cloud middleware without Ant, try:

 .. code:: bash